TCSOSM-20/N2VC/docs/readme.rst

 ----------
 Here's a simple example that shows basic usage of the library.
-The example connects to the currently active Juju model, deploys a single unit of the ubuntu charm, then exits.
+The example connects to the currently active Juju model, deploys a single unit of the ubuntu charm, then exits:

-More examples can be found in the `examples/` directory of the source tree, and in the documentation.

 .. code:: python

-  #!/usr/bin/python3.5

-  import asyncio
+  #!/usr/bin/python3

   import logging
+  import sys

   from juju import loop
   from juju.model import Model